 Dragonfly Lifespan: How Long Do Dragonflies Live?

 As one of the first-ever evolved winged insects, dragonflies have inhabited the earth for almost 300 million years.
-We instantly recognize these bugs by their beautiful outer appearance and their incredibly fast-moving wings.
+We instantly recognize these animals by their beautiful outer appearance and their incredibly fast-moving wings.
 Their appearance is so unique that it’s usually impossible to mix them up with any other insect.

-There are dragonflies on every continent except Antarctica, so chances are most of us have seen one while outside.
-As such an interesting ancient insect with over 5,000 different species, it makes sense to wonder just how long they live and how their lifespan compares to other bugs.
+There are dragonflies on every continent except Antarctica, so chances are, most of us have seen one while outside.
+As such, an interesting ancient insect with over 5,000 different species, it makes sense to wonder just how long they live and how their lifespan compares to other bugs.
 Let’s take a look at the dragonfly lifespan and explore what makes these arthropods so fascinating!

 How Long Do Dragonflies Live?